-4.118 Biodiversity is the variety of life on earth, and includes all species of plants and animals and the natural systems that support them.
+- 4.128 Biodiversity is the variety of life on earth, and includes all species of plants and animals and the natural systems that support them.
 Through 'ecosystem services', such as air and water purification and the amelioration of the effects of Climate Change, biodiversity is a core component of sustainable development, underpinning economic development and prosperity.
-It also has an essential role in maintaining and improving quality of life, particularly in urban areas, and contributes to developing locally distinctive and sustainable communities.

-- 4.119 All local authorities have a duty under the Natural Environment and Rural Communities Act 2006 to have regard to the conservation of biodiversity in exercising all their functions.
-The duty aims to make biodiversity conservation an integral part of policy and decision making. - 4.120 Brighton & Hove has a strong foundation for biodiversity conservation, having two Sites of Special Scientific Interest (including one Special Area of Conservation), eight Local Nature Reserves (either proposed or declared) and a suite of Sites of Nature Conservation Importance. - 4.121 Working in partnership with the Sussex Environment Partnership and the Sussex Wildlife Trust, the council has defined a Green Network for the city.
+It also has an essential role in maintaining and improving quality of life, particularly in urban areas, and contributes to developing locally distinctive and sustainable communities. - 4.129 All local authorities have a duty under the Natural Environment and Rural Communities Act 2006 to have regard to the conservation of biodiversity in exercising all their functions.
+The duty aims to make biodiversity conservation an integral part of policy and decision making. - 4.130 Brighton & Hove has a strong foundation for biodiversity conservation, having two Sites of Special Scientific Interest (including one Special Area of Conservation), eight Local Nature Reserves (either proposed or declared) and a suite of Sites of Nature Conservation Importance. - 4.131 Working in partnership with the Sussex Environment Partnership and the Sussex Wildlife Trust, the council has defined a Green Network for the city.
 The Green Network takes a landscape-scale approach, connecting the urban area, urban fringe and downland.
-Areas of new natural green space within it will contribute to the requirement for additional natural green space and new habitat identified in the council's Open Space Study and the Local Biodiversity Action Plan.170 - 4.122 The South Downs Way Ahead Nature Improvement Area (NIA) includes all of the city's Green Network and much of the surrounding downland.
+Areas of new natural green space within it will contribute to the requirement for additional natural green space and new habitat identified in the council's Open Space Study and the Local Biodiversity Action Plan.
+194 - 4.132 The South Downs Way Ahead Nature Improvement Area (NIA) includes all of the city's Green Network and much of the surrounding downland.
 The boundary of the NIA / Green Network is shown on the proposals map.
 This landscape scale designation was announced by the Government in February 2012 to deliver significant improvements for wildlife and people through the sustainable use of natural resources, restoring and creating wildlife habitats, connecting local sites and joining up local action.
-Within the setting of the NIA, development will be particularly encouraged to incorporate innovative approaches to nature conservation enhancement, such as the inclusion of biodiverse roofs and walls on buildings. - 4.123 Brighton & Hove is working with local partners to achieve designation of the city and surrounding area as a Biosphere Reserve.
-Biosphere Reserves are designated by the United Nations Educational, Scientific and Cultural Organization as 'centres of excellence' to achieve three objectives:
+Within the setting of the NIA, development will be particularly encouraged to incorporate innovative approaches to nature conservation enhancement, such as the inclusion of biodiverse roofs and walls on buildings. - 4.133 Brighton & Hove is working with local partners to achieve designation and then implementation of the city and surrounding area as a Biosphere Reserve.
+Biosphere Reserves are designated by the United Nations Educational, Scientific and Cultural Organisation as 'centres of excellence' to demonstrate conservation and sustainable development in practice, by bringing nature and people closer together.
+They aim to deliver three within the city.
+This requirement is addressed by Policy CP16.